ejnorman/P3_Java_Parser/README.md

 and it will cover most of the rest from there.

 The classes above in **bold** have private methods that will not allow you to put the testing files into a test root directory outside of its package.
-It's okay to leave them in the same package: TreePackage.
+It's okay to leave them in the same package: all.TreePackage.

 The unit testing on this project is not trivial.
 Start early.

 You can run all tests by right-clicking on your test folder -> More Run/Debug -> Run 'All Tests' with Coverage.
 You can see where your total method coverage is under the all package at the top.
 See screenshot below.
 This would be an acceptable coverage.

 ![image demonstrating code coverage](img/P3_CodeCoverageParser.png)